Many or all companies we feature compensate us. Compensation and editorial

 It’s rare, but some lenders might charge a prepayment penalty for paying off a loan ahead of schedule.
 Check with your lender for its specific policies.

-Recap: Lenders offering $1,000 personal loans
+How we chose the best lenders offering $1,000 personal loans